-- Are the anchor texts at the appropriate level of rigor/text complexity for each grade level? - Are the quantitative measures of anchor texts within the appropriate grade level band? - Are the qualitative features of texts appropriate for supporting student learning in the grade level? - Do tasks associated with the reading (i.e., purpose of the reading) support the reading's use at that point in time? - Is there an analysis for anchor texts? - Does the analysis use the appropriate metrics for the grade level? - Are there any texts (and associated tasks) that seem above or below the grade level?
+- Are the anchor texts at the appropriate level of rigor/text complexity for each grade level? - Are the quantitative measures of anchor texts within the appropriate grade level band? - Are the qualitative features of texts appropriate for supporting student learning in the grade level? - Do tasks associated with the reading (i.e., purpose of the reading) support the reading's use at that point in time? - Is there an analysis of anchor/core texts, paired selections, and text sets for the year-long grade-level materials? - Does the analysis use the appropriate metrics (i.e., quantitative, qualitative, and reader/task consideration) for the grade level ? - Are there any texts (and associated tasks) that seem above or below the grade level?